Stepping into Meditation and Community

 This course is online.
 Will the sessions be recorded?

-These sessions are not recorded, since a large portion of class time is dedicated to personal check-ins and small and large group discussions.
-Students are encouraged to attend ‘live’ to gain the most benefit from this community-building format.
+These sessions will be recorded.
+They will only be sent to students enrolled in the course.
+Since a large portion of class time is dedicated to personal check-ins and small and large group discussions, students are encouraged to attend ‘live’ to gain the most benefit from this community-building format.

 Do I need to be an experienced meditator to take this course?